roylindauer/PHP-Push-Socket-Server/README.md

 * `cp support-files/laberp-equipment-server.ini /etc/.`
 	* Edit the ini file to setup all of the servers you wish to run
 * Add /usr/local/laberp-equipment-server/bin to $PATH
-	* Add `PATH="$PATH:/usr/local/laberp-equipment-server/bin` to your .bash_profile or environment config"
+	* Add `PATH="$PATH:/usr/local/laberp-equipment-server/bin` to your .bash_profile or environment config
 * `cp support-files/scaleserver to /etc/init.d/`
-	* You might have to chmod +x scaleserver to execute it.
 * Now we can start the server!
 	* `/sbin/service scaleserver start`
 	* `/sbin/service scaleserver stop`
 	* `/sbin/service scaleserver restart`
 	* `/sbin/service scaleserver status`

+## How does this work?
+* scaleserver is a daemon that launches the php socket server "laberp-socket-server"
+* laberp-socket-server then forks a process for each scale defined in the ini configuration
+* Each process listens for data from a scale
+* When it receives data it sends that information back to each client that is connected to it.

 ## Front end
 front.html is an example file on how to create a web socket connection